 A Hybrid vehicle does give you the flexibility to travel longer distances without the range anxiety associated with pure Electric vehicles, as the petrol reserve can be used once the car travels above the range of the Hybrid technology and the battery re-charges itself using re-generative power.

 Electric cars can be charged in a number of ways, from conventional home charging ports to public power ports (which offer faster charging).
-A home charging port designed for electric vehicles is the best options, provider faster charging that a conventional 3 pin plug, but without the hassle of finding a public port.
+A home charging port designed for electric vehicles is the best option, providing faster charging than a conventional 3 pin plug but without the hassle of finding a public port.

 We offer a range of electric vehicles to suit your requirements.
 If you are looking for a compact city car, the SEAT Mii can easily navigate tight city streets with ease and park easily in supermarket car parks due to the small size.
 The Mii is packed with driver assist features to keep you as safe as possible when on your journeys.